google/skia/site/user/sample/viewer.md

 iOS
 ---
 The viewer is not yet fully supported on iOS, but can be used to display individual slides on a device by launching via `ios-deploy` with the `--match` or `--slide` command-line options.
+The viewer will automatically bundle the `resources` directory in the top-level Skia directory, and will bundle an `skps` directory if also placed in the Skia directory.